Skip to main content

 production-deployment

-The v1.0 integration flagship — a field-deployable IoT product that exercises factory provisioning → secure boot → OTA → remote attestation in one app.
+The integration flagship — a field-deployable IoT product that frames factory provisioning → secure boot → OTA → remote attestation in one app.
 Every other example covers one library surface; this one covers the production lifecycle that ties them all together.

 Lifecycle stages